xrettle/WFGY/TensionUniverse/BlackHole/Q102_home_bias_in_portfolios.md

 * Cost functions can depend on environment descriptors and ex ante investor group characteristics.
 * Cost functions cannot depend on realized portfolio weights for the same group and period.
-* For a given experiment, one function from each library is chosen and fixed before calculating tension.
+* For a given encoding class, one function from each library is chosen and fixed before calculating tension.

 ### 3.3 Gap and normalized gap observables